havenpersona/havenpersona.github.io/index.md

 ### CV
 My CV is available on [this webpage](https://havenpersona.github.io/cv)

-### Email
-You’re welcome to contact me at khaven@ucsd.edu.
-However, I respectfully ask that you do not email me for personal advice, such as guidance on career planning, PhD admissions, or general questions like whether research or graduate school is the right path for you.
-I appreciate your understanding.

-### Collaboration
-I always welcome and appreciate opportunities for academic collaboration.
-Please feel free to email me if you have any ideas.

 ### Mentoring
 Since I’ve reached my maximum capacity and am currently mentoring several students, I’m unable to accept additional mentoring requests at this time.
 Thank you for your understanding.